 Executive Committee

-Irish Cycling Campaign has a brand new Executive Committee!
-This follows on from its Annual General Meeting held on 29 February 2024!
+Irish Cycling Campaign has a refreshed and expanded Executive Committee!
+This follows on from its Annual General Meeting held on 04 December 2024.

 Neasa Bheilbigh (Galway Cycling Campaign)